Free Kentucky Power of Attorney Forms – PDF | Word

 • The powers granted to the agent must be explicitly stated

-• Under the new law, the principal must now sign the form in the presence of a notary public if a power of attorney is to be regarded as valid in Kentucky.
+• Under the new law, the principal must now sign the form in the presence of a notary public if it is to be regarded as valid in Kentucky.
 Previously, the presence of two disinterested witnesses was sufficient.

 Express Vs. General Grant of Authority